twitocode/Tantalum/content/Books/Leviathan Wakes.md

 P.494-495 - earth and holden working together.
-UNN ship following *very different from the show* P.501 - did the universe want this for miller? p.509-510 - holden must sacrifice him and his crew to save earth
+UNN ship following *very different from the show* P.501 - did the universe want this for miller? p.509-510 - holden must sacrifice him and his crew to save earth p.511 - holden cannot kill crew, mad at himself, naomi helps , *different from show, miller tells them to stop not holden*